local-minimum/exercisor/README.md

 - [x] DB uses user's name and not ID...
 - [ ] API Errors should show in UI
 - [ ] Create new user
+- [ ] Safari error with dates
+- [ ] Fix not drawing entire line for last segment if it crosses over to next path

 ## Wishful ToDo